nopSolutions/nopCommerce-Docs/en/developer/plugins/plugin-with-data-access.md

     }
 }
 ```

-**File Locations**: To figure out where certain files should exist analyze the namespace and create the file accordingly.

 The next class to create is the *FluentMigrator* entity builder class.
 Inside of the mapping class we map the columns, table relationships, and the database table.